Qazeer/artefacts.help/pages/windows/wpndatabase_db.md

 ### Overview

-Introduced in Windows 10, the Windows Push Notification service allows applications to deliver / push notifications, in three different forms:
+Introduced in Windows 10, the Windows Push Notification service allows applications to deliver/push notifications, in three different forms:

   - `Badge`, tiny symbol that appears in the corner of an application's taskbar / hidden icon.